conan-io/conan-io.github.io/_posts/2025-11-24-GameDev-Raylib-Android.markdown

 endif()
 ```

+The expected file path structure is based on the Conan CMake layout.
 This wrapper will be later referenced in our Gradle configuration to ensure the correct toolchain is used during the build.

 ### Update CMakeLists.txt

 The folder `cpp` contains a default `CMakeLists.txt` file generated by Android Studio.
-We need to modify it to link against raylib and use the Conan toolchain.
+We need to modify it to link against Raylib and use the Conan toolchain.
 To do this, replace the contents of `CMakeLists.txt` in the `cpp` folder:

 ```cmake
 cmake_minimum_required(VERSION 3.22.1)